hojak/js-kata-base/README.md

 # js-kata-base
-Basic Repo to fork for a Javascript Coding Kata
+Basic Repo to fork or branch for a Javascript Coding Kata

 [![Open This Repo in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer)